Home

 Below are a few considerations when choosing buffalo grass:

-• Short growing season, especially in the northern ranges.
+• Short growing season in the northern ranges.

 • Older varieties are less dense with numerous seed heads that are unattractive to some people.